MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/localization.md

 > [!NOTE]
 > In the PowerBI Desktop the locale property will contain the language of the PowerBI Desktop installed.

-## Localizing the property pane for custom visuals
+## Localizing the property pane for Power BI visuals

 Fields in the property pane can be localized to provide more integrated and coherent experience.
 It makes your custom visual behave like any other Power BI core visual.